assistiq

 Pick the Philippines when your work is back-office and English-only.

-The structural fit is strongest for asynchronous, back-office, English-only work that does not require real-time US business hour coverage.
-Examples:
+This is not a strawman section.
+The Philippine model is the right answer for a large share of buyers, and pretending otherwise would make the rest of this page less credible.
+The structural fit is strongest for asynchronous, back-office, English-only work that does not require real-time US business hour coverage:

-• Async customer support — ticket queues, knowledge base maintenance, FAQ updates, internal documentation, where the customer expects a same-day-business-day response rather than a real-time one.
+• Async customer support.
+Ticket queues, knowledge base maintenance, FAQ updates, internal documentation, where the customer expects a same-business-day response rather than a real-time one.

 Pick LATAM when your work is customer-facing and bilingual matters.